hberndl70/edx-gen/course_starter/input/course/sec2/sub1/unti7/knowledge_check.md

 It's tricky I know, but if you can't remember just go back and have a peek ;)

 ===

+Improve &amp; Move is part of the right answer ...

 Build, Lift, Move, Design, Improve, Shift ... all these are in the right answer ;)